mui/material-ui/docs/data/material/guides/right-to-left/right-to-left.md

 document.dir = 'rtl';
 ```

-As an alternative to the above, you can also wrap your (or part of it) in an element with the `dir` attribute.
+As an alternative to the above, you can also wrap your application (or part of it) in an element with the `dir` attribute.
 This, however, will not work correctly with portaled elements, such as Dialogs, as they will render outside of the element with the `dir` attribute.

 To fix the portaled components, add an explicit `dir` attribute to them: